eurostat/womenmen-releases/README.md

 In order to build a fully translated version, you would have to first download one release bundle.
 This will be available via the folder **releases**.

 ### How to find the localisation folder
-The following steps have to be done for all visualisations contained in the "vis" folder and for the main navigation part in <womenmen>.
+The following steps have to be done for all visualisations contained in the **"vis"** folder, the **"svg"** folder and for the main navigation part in <womenmen> top level.

 To start with the translation process, we recommend to first translate the publication itself (folder ./l10n/).
 All visualisations and the publication itself, have their own folder "l10n" which contains the files, that we have to work with.